2

 First of all, I’d like to point out that both of these treadmills are remarkably heavy for their price range (your average similarly priced treadmill is gonna weigh somewhere around 200 lb).

-Both treadmills are heavy enough to offer a secure feeling during workouts.
+But again, both treadmills are heavy enough to offer a secure feeling during use.

 Motor